opnfv/apex/docs/release/installation/baremetal.rst

     uncommon for something small to be overlooked or mis-typed.
     You will also notice outputs in your shell as the deployment progresses.

-3. When the deployment is complete the undercloud IP and ovecloud dashboard url will be printed.
+3. When the deployment is complete the undercloud IP and overcloud dashboard url will be printed.
 OPNFV has now been deployed using Apex.

 .. _`Execution Requirements (Bare Metal Only)`: index.html#execution-requirements-bare-metal-only